berkanlafci/berkanlafci/README.md

 I am a postdoctoral researcher working on multi-view 3D reconstruction under the supervision of Prof. Björn Menze.

-I completed my PhD about ultrasound and optoacoustic image reconstruction in January 2023.
+I completed my PhD about ultrasound and optoacoustic image reconstruction in January 2023 at ETH Zurich.

 <!--
 **berkanlafci/berkanlafci** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.